shawntz/datasci-homelab/README.md

 - `python_packages_TIMESTAMP.txt` - Python packages (pip format)
 - `conda_env_TIMESTAMP.yml` - Conda environment export

-You can commit these to git for reproducibility.

 ### Updating Images

 To update to the latest base images: